strobelight/XtrackCad-docker/README.md

 # if that works, quit the program (File -> Exit)

-# quit openbox
+# quit fluxbox
-pkill -f openbox
+pkill -f fluxbox

 # if you have gotten this far, the pieces work manually so something up with the x11docker script.
 ./startxtrkcad.sh -v